 A collector’s item fit for an emperor

 The manuscript became a sought-after collector's item over time.
-In 1594, Emperor Rudolf II removed the Codex Gigas to his castle “on loan”.
+In 1594, Emperor Rudolf II "borrowed" the Codex Gigas and took it to his castle.
 He presumably had no intention of returning it.
 Rudolf II collected everything from living and dead animals to paintings, sculptures and curiosities.
 The Devil's portrait piqued his interest in occultism.

-The manuscript remained in Prague until the time of its abduction by the Swedish army during the Thirty Years' War.
-It was then taken to Stockholm along with many other precious items.
+The manuscript remained in Prague until the Swedish army took it as war booty during the Thirty Years' War.
+It was then brought to Stockholm along with many other precious items.
 The Codex Gigas ended up in Queen Christina’s collections and was placed in the library at Stockholm Palace.